-Investors in the subordinate notes are subject to variability of cash flows and face greater risk of loss Although interest (excluding any carryover interest) on the class B notes, class C notes and class D notes will be paid prior to principal on the class A notes, if a Class B Note Interest Trigger, Class C Note Interest Trigger or Class D Note Interest Trigger is in effect for any particular class of subordinate notes, interest on the related class or classes of subordinate notes will be subordinated to the payment of principal on the class A notes and, if applicable, subordinate to both the class A notes and the class B notes, or subordinate to all of the class A notes, class B notes and class C notes.
+Investors in the subordinate notes are subject to variability of cash flows and face greater risk of loss

+Although interest (excluding any carryover interest) on the class B notes, class C notes and class D notes will be paid prior to principal on the class A notes, if a Class B Note Interest Trigger, Class C Note Interest Trigger or Class D Note Interest Trigger is in effect for any particular class of subordinate notes, interest on the related class or classes of subordinate notes will be subordinated to the payment of principal on the class A notes and, if applicable, one or more other classes of subordinate notes.
 Principal on the subordinate notes will not begin to be paid until the Stepdown Date and then only so long as no Subordinate Note Principal Trigger has occurred and remains in effect.
-Moreover, the subordinate notes will not receive any payments of principal after the Stepdown Date if a Subordinate Note Principal Trigger occurs and is continuing until the class A notes have been paid in full (and, if applicable, the class or classes of subordinate notes with a higher payment priority have been paid in full).
+Moreover, the subordinate notes will not receive any payments of principal after the Stepdown Date if a Subordinate Note Principal Trigger occurs and is continuing until the class A notes have been paid in full (and, if applicable, the class or classes of subordinate notes with a higher payment priority have weighted average life and yield on your notes.

+been paid in full).
 Thus, investors in the subordinate notes will bear losses on the trust student loans prior to the losses being borne by holders of the senior notes (and, if applicable, the class or classes of subordinate notes with a higher payment priority).

-Sequential payment of the class A notes and subordination of the subordinate notes result in a greater risk of loss for some noteholders

-Class D noteholders bear a greater risk of loss than class A noteholders, class B noteholders and class C noteholders; class C noteholders bear a greater risk of loss than class A noteholders and class B noteholders; class B noteholders bear a greater risk of loss than class A noteholders; and, among the class A noteholders those with a higher class numerical designation bear a greater risk of loss than those with a lower class numerical designation because:
+Sequential payment of the class A notes and subordination of the subordinate notes result in a greater risk of loss for some noteholders Class D noteholders bear a greater risk of loss than class A noteholders, class B noteholders and class C noteholders; class C noteholders bear a greater risk of loss than class A noteholders and class B noteholders; class B noteholders bear a greater risk of loss than class A noteholders; and, among the class A noteholders those with a higher class numerical designation bear a greater risk of loss than those with a lower class numerical designation because:

-• In general, prior to the Stepdown Date, distributions of principal will be made, first, to the class A notes in ascending numerical designation, then, only after the outstanding amount of each class A note has been reduced to zero, to the class B notes, then, only after the outstanding amount of each class B note has been reduced to zero, to the class C notes and then, only after the outstanding amount of each class C note has been reduced to zero, to the class D notes.
+• In general, prior to the Stepdown Date, distributions of principal will be made, first, to the class A notes in ascending numerical designation, then, only after the outstanding amount of each class A note has been reduced to zero, to the class B notes, then, only after the outstanding amount of each class B note has been reduced to zero, to the class C notes and then, only after the outstanding amount of each class C note has been reduced to zero, to the class C note has been reduced to zero, to the class D notes.
 Holders of those classes of notes receiving principal later have a greater risk of suffering a loss on their investments as compared to holders of notes whose principal payments have an earlier sequential priority.